-Skilled Savannah Domestic Violence Defense Attorney
+Savannah Domestic Violence Defense Attorney

 Charged with domestic violence?
 Accused of violating the terms of a protective order?
 Domestic violence is a serious crime in Georgia with penalties amounting to thousands in fines and years in prison.
-Attorney Jennifer L. Ozer is an aggressive defense attorney who balances an easy-going and relatable demeanor in the office to relieve the stress of a criminal charge.
+Attorney Jennifer L. Ozer is an aggressive domestic violence lawyer who balances an easy-going and relatable demeanor in the office to relieve the stress of a criminal charge.
 She will handle the legal side while you focus on recovering from a criminal charge.
 Our firm cares about the outcome and will strategize an effective defense against your charges.

 What Is Considered a Crime of Domestic Violence?